programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-05.png" alt="Web editor showing a dark rectangular prism with small jars on it." caption="Figure 5.
 The three.js editor with the composite model imported." %}

 Change the view from SOLID to WIREFRAME using the drop down menu at the top right of the model view window and zoom in and move around with your mouse.
-You can also expand the model (click on the + png_sceneDRACO.glb, then the subsequent + ) in the scene window (on the right) and if you double click on a jar name (try the aibom_LOC) it should centre it.
-You should be able to see that the jars are made of polygons (Figure 6).
+Expand the model hierarchy in the 'SCENE' window/tab (on the right) by clicking on the + symbol next to "png_sceneDRACO.glb" and then the subsequent + symbols in the hierarchy.
+Double click on a jar name (try the aibom_LOC) and it should centre that jar.
+You can also double click on a jar model in the main window.
+You should be able to see that the jars (and the plane) are made of triangles (Figure 6).
 The less nodes or faces in the mesh, the smaller the model size.
-Large model files will not load or will be slow to respond in websites.
+Reducing the number of faces can reduce the details in a model, but large model files will not load or will be slow to respond in websites.
 Reducing the nodes or faces in a model, or retopology, can be done in programs such as Blender.
 In Blender this is relatively easy, if the model is imported in STL format and if the model does not have an image texture.
 The individual jar models (used in part 2) were designed and retopologised in Blender to under 700KB.
-Reducing the number of faces can reduce the details in a model.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-06.png" alt="Web editor showing the wireframes of jar meshes." caption="Figure 6.
 The three.js editor in wireframe view zoomed in on a jar mesh." %}